atom-morgan/my-portfolio/_posts/2016-04-06-My-Senior-Project.markdown

 tag: [opinion]
 excerpt: >-
   If you don't know already, TurboTax thrives off of the tax system being a complete pain in the ass.
 If there was no pain there'd be no TurboTax.
+description: >-
+  If you don't know already, TurboTax thrives off of the tax system being a complete pain in the ass.
+If there was no pain there'd be no TurboTax.
 ---

 After many weekends of "I'll do it next weekend" I finally managed to get around to filing my taxes.
 A libertarian's worst nightmare.
 It's a weird situation because I know I'm getting money back and I know it will arrive in a few weeks but the process itself is so bad I never want to do it.
 I hate it.